asvitzer/PlanetSpotter/README.md

 geminiApiKey=<your_actual_api_key>
 ```

-The app is still usable without an API key, though you won't be able to look up information on your planet.
+The app is still usable without an API key, though you won't be able to look up fun facts on your planet.